DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

     that OVH data centers are built out of wood and backups are stored in the same building as the backed up servers, so if a fire breaks out, it burns well and both the servers and the backups get destroyed.

+[^sqlite]: At least that's what one of the developers told me in the Forgejo chatroom.
+    Apparently even https://try.gitea.io/ uses sqlite, so it might be fine even with lots of repos and users.

 [^security]: At least "reasonably safe".
 There is no total security.
 It's possible that OpenSSH, WireGuard
     or the Linux kernels network stack have unknown security vulnerabilities that an attacker could